jtmacoco/black_jack/README.md

 ```

 hit ctrl c to quit \
 make sure that all values input are integers otherwise there will be errors  \
+still working on error checks